 Don’t use sanitizing cleaning solutions that contain alcohol or bleach, as they can be harsh on anti-reflective or non-glare lens coatings.
 They might also weaken the frame.

 It's easy to clean your glasses.
 Doing so can safeguard your health and keep your glasses in the best possible condition.

-Contact Drs Alan B. Schlussel and Christine Law, O.D. in Manhattan if you have any further questions related to your eye health.
+Contact Dr. Alan Schlussel & Associates in Manhattan if you have any further questions related to your eye health.

 Frequently Asked Questions

 - A: A thorough cleaning of your glasses should take no more than 10 minutes and regular maintenance should take no more than 5 minutes (and just a minute or two, if you incorporate glasses-washing into your hand-washing routine).

 - A: No. Household cleaning/antibacterial wipes may ruin your lenses, so avoid using them.

 Quality Frames For Prescription Eyeglasses & Computer Glasses.
 Visit Dr. Alan Schlussel & Associates for an eye exam and eyeglasses that match your style.